 Full details of the roadmap are available, there was significant progress during 2020 as the foundations were delivered and this rate was maintained during 2021.
 The same delivery pace is expected through 2022.

 What is a Cardano Stake Pool?

 The chance of a stake pool node being selected as slot leader increases proportionately to the amount of stake delegated to that node.
-Each time a stake pool node is selected as a slot leader and successfully creates a block, it receives a reward, which is shared with the pool proportionate to the amount each member has delegated.
+Each time a stake pool node is selected as a slot leader and successfully forges a block, it receives a reward, which is shared with the pool proportionate to the amount each member has delegated.